WHAT IS YOUR COVID-19 SAFETY POLICY?

 Mealtimes and healthy, delicious food are a central part of our community!
 Our head chef, the inimitable Nancy Bell, will provide vegetarian, dairy-free, and gluten-free options in addition to regular offerings.
 In addition to breakfast, lunch, and dinner, some late-night snacks will be available as well.
 We are aiming to source as much produce from local farms as possible.
 If you have other dietary restrictions and want to supplement our meals with your own food, there are fridges available near the dining hall that campers can use.

-Campers are allowed to bring and consume alcohol if they are over the legal drinking age (21 in the Commonwealth of Massachusetts.)
+Campers are allowed to bring and consume alcohol if they are over the legal drinking age (21 in the United States.)
 The camp has a zero-tolerance policy and you will be sent home if we discover underage drinking.

-Yes, to a certain extent.
-Both the quiet and party dorms accommodate wheelchairs, as do classrooms.
+Yes, all buildings are handicap-accessible.
 Most paths are paved, but some are dirt and a little more unstable.
-Please write to us or to Grotonwoods Camp with any questions or concerns about your specific needs.
+Please write to us with any questions or concerns about your specific needs.